skills/secure-code-game/README.md

 ### 🚦 Time to start!
 1. The codebase generates several code scanning alerts.
 Your goal is to resolve these alerts for each level.
-1. Review the code in `code.py`.
+1. Review the code in `Main.kt`.
 Can you spot the bugs?
 1. If you get stuck, read the code scanning alert.
 1. Try to fix the bug.
 Make your changes and open a pull request to `main` or push your fix to a branch.
 1. Check the tests and the code scanning results to confirm the alert for this level has now disappeared.